The illegal party drug helping Ukraine’s traumatised soldiers live again

 Studies in the UK by teams of scientists at Imperial and Kings College in London have shown remarkable success in using psychedelics to treat depression and PTSD.

-But the use of ketamine, which is not a proscribed narcotic but used widely in medical care, has been easier to apply in Ukraine and elsewhere because it doesn’t require special licensing.
+But the use of ketamine in medical care has been easier to apply in Ukraine and elsewhere because it doesn’t require special licensing.

 Patients get intense therapy before, during, and after their session under the influence of ketamine.
 They take the drug under supervision, often blindfolded and wearing earphones playing soothing music.